 At no point during Casablanca does any character say, “Play it again, Sam.”
 Oh, you knew that already?
 Well then.
-Here are 10 other facts about Casablanca.
+Here are 10 other facts about Casablanca, which premiered in New York City on November 26, 1942.
 A roundup of the less usual suspects, you might say.

 1. THE ORIGINAL AUTHORS SIGNED AWAY THEIR RIGHTS.

 Murray Burnett and Joan Alison, co-writers of Everybody Comes to Rick’s—the unproduced play on which Casablanca was based—made a bit of a gaffe when they signed their contract, signing away all rights to the story and the characters to Warner Bros. for the then-record sum of $20,000.
 In 1983, the pair filed a suit against Warner Bros., with Burnett arguing that “These characters are a part of me, and I have a great regard for them … I want them back.”
 The New York Court of Appeals ruled against Burnett and Alison in 1986, but in order to retain their copyright, Warner Bros. later gave the pair $100,000 apiece and the right to produce the original play.
 Everybody Comes to Rick’s was produced in London in 1991 and closed less than one month later.

 2. TWO CASABLANCA TV SHOWS HAVE BEEN MADE.

 There have been two short-lived Casablanca TV series, one that premiered in 1955 and another that aired in 1983.
 The latter show, a prequel, featured Starsky and Hutch star David Soul as a young Rick Blaine and featured Hector Elizondo, Scatman Crothers, and a twentysomething Ray Liotta in supporting roles.
 It shot five episodes but was canceled after two.

 3. THE SHOOT GOT OFF TO A ROUGH START.